ILeybourne/COMP2913-Software-Engineering-Project-Sports-Centre-Management-Project/README.md

 ### Starting the Project up

+To start the Database and a local API server connected to the database you can simply run `docker-compose up -d workspace postgres`
+Then run `docker-compose exec workspace bash`

+When in the workspace shell, you should be able to run `./mvnw springboot:run`

-To start the Database and a local API server connected to the database you can simply run `docker-compose up -d api postgres` and then should be able to point the JavaScript front end or Postman to the local port (by default this is 8000)
+and then should be able to point the JavaScript front end or Postman to the local port (by default this is 8000)

-localhost:8000 by default, however this may be configured in `/.env`
+localhost:8000 by default, however this may be configured differently for you in `/.env` if you decided to change it

 **Please Note:** that the server will be running the code was checked out at the time of running `docker-compose up`, if the code doesn't run then the docker container will not run either